jsto890/Neuro_ML/Scripts/Preprocessing/DCM_TO_NIFTI/README.md

 ## Output Structure

-The script creates organized output on your Desktop:
+The script creates organised output on your Desktop:

 ```
 ~/Desktop/CN_SPECT_PPMI_NIfTI/